General Sir Richard Barrons CBE KCB

 James Arroyo is director of the Ditchley Foundation, www.ditchley.com, which brings together global leaders and thinkers to work on the future of democratic states.
 Ditchley is positioned at the crossroads of government, technology and finance, addressing challenges like the balance between maximising the impact of data and privacy.

 Prior to moving to Ditchley in 2016, James worked in government.
 He spent his early career on the Middle East and Islamic terrorism.
-In Paris 2008-12, he led on national security cooperation with France and became FCO director for Europe 2012-14.
+In Paris 2008-12, he led on national security cooperation with France and became FCO director for Europe from 2012-14.
 A strong advocate for government transformation around digital and data, in 2014 he was appointed as the FCO's first director for data.
-He designed and led a transformation programme stretching from policy and law; through skills, careers and culture; to implementation of analytical data technology.
+He designed and led a major transformation programme stretching from policy and law; through skills, careers and culture; to implementation of large scale analytical data technology.

 James is an adviser to the Swiss bank Pictet on its security theme fund with over £5 billon under investment; a member of the advisory board of Airmic, the association for Insurance and Risk Management professionals; and an adviser to a range of technology start ups on cyber security, data analysis and artificial intelligence.
 He is writing a book on how digital and data are transforming statecraft and society.